reFraw/CATIA2/README.md

 See sample datasets in the 'DATASETS' folder.

 ### Notes
-The inspiration for the writing of this project comes from the TAMI tool (https://github.com/Djack1010/tami) used during my internship and thesis work.
+1) The inspiration for the writing of this project comes from the TAMI tool (https://github.com/Djack1010/tami) used during my internship and thesis work.

+2) The test model in 'models_saved' folder was trained on the AD000 dataset.